TheWookHub/NextFlow_WookScan/README.md

 ## Introduction

 **nf-core/wookflow** is a bioinformatics pipeline that integrates several tools into one.
 The pipeline can be broken down into two components.
 Pre-PhIPSeq oligonucleotide library generation and Post-PhIPSeq sequence analysis.
 Briefly, PhIPSeq (Phage Immunoprecipitate Sequencing) is a technique that makes use of phages to display peptides on the surface such that antibodies can bind onto.
 This is followed by separating phages bound by antibodies to those that aren't through the use of magnetic beads.
 Non-bound beads are then washed away with the remaining bound phages progress to sequencing.
 For Pre-PhIPSeq BIPS and Dolphyn have been integrated to support custom oligonucleotide library support while phippery supports Post-PhIPSeq data analysis.
 AVARDA (also Post-PhIPSeq) is a VirScan (defined Human virome oligonucleotide library) Library specific tool that helps to identify individual species of viruses when cross-reactivity exists (Fig. 1).
+Unfortunately the open source AVARDA is currently an unmonitored project with developers having moved on, implementations adapting AVARDA to other oligonucleotide library will be a future project (unsure when).

 Pre-PhIPSeq library generation (Fig. 1) aims to provide an integrated approach to go from protein sequences direcctly to oligonucleotide library such that it can be synthesised and be ready for PhIPSeq experiments.
 Post-PhIPSeq analysis (Fig. 1) aims to allow a smooth flow from fastq files to read counts data that are ready for down stream analyses.
 While phippery outputs counts data together with edgeR hits to identify peptides that were significantly occurring above background noise, AVARDA will take the hits data to determine which species have been observed based on the peptide hits.
 AVARDA also accounts for the potential similarity between peptides that come from organisms with high similarity in their genetics.
 This in turn allows the determination of whether a species can be uniquely identified as due to existence of peptides that were exclusively from that species.

 ![Test Image](https://github.com/TheWookHub/Preston_VirScan_Nextflow/blob/main_mod/readme_figures/WookFlow_Illustration.png)

 ***Fig 1.** WookScan overview.
 Left side illustrates Pre-PhIPSeq library generation and right side shows Post-PhIPSeq analysis.
 The centre component illustrates the wet laboratory procedure during a PhIPSeq experiment.*

-### Example command
+**Note:** You cannot run Pre-PhIPSeq and Post-PhIPSeq at the same time because the input of Post-PhIPSeq requires the actual sequencing data generated from the wetlab (PhIPSeq) experiment.

-#### Running Pre-PhIPSeq pipeline to generate oligo libraries
+## Running Pre-PhIPSeq pipeline to generate oligo libraries

 ```
 # Mode 1: bips_then_dolphyn (Full Workflow) #